jjjutla/SeedSwipe/ReccomendationModel/README.md

 # Seedswipe Recommendation System Model (Content Based Filtering)

 Companies like Netflix are all about connecting people to the movies they love.
 To help investors find those movies, they developed world-class movie recommendation system: CinematchSM.
 Its job is to predict whether someone will enjoy a movie based on how much they liked or disliked other movies.
-Netflix uses those predictions to make personal movie recommendations based on each investors’s unique tastes.
+Netflix uses those predictions to make personal movie recommendations based on each user's unique tastes.
 And while Cinematch is doing pretty well, it can always be made better.

-There are a lot of interesting alternative approaches to how Cinematch works that netflix haven’t tried.
-Some are described in the literature, some aren’t.
-For the Fastgen Hackathon I tried to test these alternative approches using a Cunchbase Reccomendation System which powers the reccomendation system for Seedswipe, reccomending Investors with potential startups based on their portfolio, similar investors portflios and the timing.
+There are a lot of interesting alternative approaches to how Cinematch works that Netflix haven’t tried.
+For the Fastgen Hackathon I tried to test these alternative approches using a Cunchbase reccomendation model which powers the reccomendation system for Seedswipe, reccomending Investors with potential Startups based on their portfolio, similar investors portflios and the timing.

 ### Objectives:
 - Predict the rating that an investor would give to a startup that they have not yet rated.
-Instead of a binary classifer I use a similar approach to Netflix - 1-5 stars, which we can infer in different ways later for longevity.<br>
+Instead of a binary classifer I use a similar approach to Netflix - 1-5 stars, which we can infer in different ways later for longevity.
 - Minimize the difference between predicted and actual rating (RMSE and MAPE).